SAP/devops-docker-images/cx-server-companion/README.md

 ## Build

-To build this image locally, open a terminal in the directory of the Dockerfile an run
+To build this image locally, open a terminal in the directory of the Dockerfile and run

 ```
 docker build -t ppiper/cx-server-companion .